curtispuetz/pypp-docs/docs/contributing.md

 - Become more competent and skilled
 - Produce higher quality work

 This is why I see most Py++ code contributors' responsibility should be to make excellent Py++ libraries, which they have ownership of.
 It's because I want the Py++ project to be successful (i.e. high-quality work done) and also because I want the contributors to feel like their time is well spent.

-Then, I see my responsibility to be for the CLI/transpiler and C++ template code.
+I see my responsibility to be for the CLI/transpiler and C++ template code.
 Specifically, to maintain the code, fix bugs, and implement new CLI and Language features.

-That being said, since you would be working on Py++ as a hobby, **you should work on what you want to work on.** If you are interested in working on Py++ source code, you can, as I described above.
+That being said, since you would be working on Py++ as a hobby, **you should work on what you want to work on.** If you are interested in helping me with the Py++ source code, that is great, and see the [section above](#contributing-to-the-py-source-code).